BacharMetar/ESPL/README.md

 # ESPL Labs: Tasks 1-5 (A-C, E)

 Welcome to the ESPL Labs repository.
-This repository contains code and documentation for a series of labs designed to enhance your understanding of C programming, memory management, debugging, and Unix/Linux system calls.
+This repository contains code and documentation for a series of labs designed to enhance understanding of C programming, memory management, debugging, and Unix/Linux system calls.

 ## Lab 1: Program Memory and Pointers, Debugging, and Simulating Object-Oriented Programming